html5rocks/www.html5rocks.com/content/tutorials/webcomponents/template/en/index.md

 The [W3C HTML Templates specification][spec-link] is the answer.
 It defines a new `<template>` element which describes a standard DOM-based approach for client-side templating.
-Templates allow you to declare fragments of prototype markup which are parsed as HTML, go unused at page load, but can be instantiated later on at runtime.
+Templates allow you to declare fragments of markup which are parsed as HTML, go unused at page load, but can be instantiated later on at runtime.
 To quote [Rafael Weinstein](https://plus.google.com/111386188573471152118/posts) (spec author):

 > "They're a place to put a big wad of HTML that you don't want the browser to mess